William J. Crowe

-William James Crowe Jr. (January 2, 1925 – October 18, 2007) was a United States Navy admiral and diplomat who served as the 11th chairman of the Joint Chiefs of Staff under Presidents Ronald Reagan and George H. W. Bush, and as the ambassador to the United Kingdom and Chair of the Intelligence Oversight Board under President Bill Clinton.
+William James Crowe Jr. (January 2, 1925 – October 18, 2007) was a United States Navy admiral and diplomat who served as the 11th chairman of the Joint Chiefs of Staff under presidents Ronald Reagan and George H. W. Bush, and as the ambassador to the United Kingdom and Chair of the Intelligence Oversight Board under President Bill Clinton.

 Early life and education

-Crowe was born in La Grange, Kentucky on January 2, 1925.
+Crowe was born in La Grange, Kentucky, on January 2, 1925.
 At the beginning of the Great Depression, Crowe's father moved the family to Oklahoma City.
 In June 1946, Crowe completed a war-accelerated course of study and graduated with the Class of 1947 from the United States Naval Academy in Annapolis, Maryland.

 Career

 From 1954 to 1955, Crowe served as assistant to the naval aide of President Dwight D. Eisenhower.
+While serving in Eisenhower's White House in Spring of 1955, Crowe was tasked with figuring out a way to rid the White House lawn of squirrels, which were impacting the golfing greens Eisenhower had built on the lawn.
 From 1956 to 1958, Crowe served as executive officer of the submarine USS Wahoo (SS-565).